 If you’re using macOS, some versions may require you to grant Full Disk Access to different kernels, system extensions, or files.
 Refer to requirements for Elastic Endpoint if you’re installing the Elastic Endpoint or requirements for the Endgame sensor for more information.

-Add the Endpoint Security integrationedit
+Add the Endpoint and Cloud Security integrationedit

 - Enter a name for the agent policy in New agent policy name.
 If other agent policies already exist, you can click the Existing hosts tab and select an existing policy instead.
 For more details on Elastic Agent configuration settings, refer to Elastic Agent policies.